billsyliamgta/BillsyLiamGTA.UI/README.md

 ## Activated

-When any item is pressed by tbe player the Activated event invokes.
+When any item is pressed by the player the Activated event invokes.
 See the example below to implement, your own functions. ⚠️ This only needs to be called ONCE!

 ```
 Item.Activated += (sender, e) =>